Portuguese PM criticises UK for removing it from quarantine-free travel list | Malay Mail

-LISBON, June 6 — Portugal’s prime minister criticised Britain today for removing his nation from a Covid-19 quarantine-free travel list, and urged London to adhere to a European digital certificate scheme to ease travel.
+LISBON, June 7 — Portugal’s prime minister criticised Britain on Sunday for removing his nation from a Covid-19 quarantine-free travel list, and urged London to adhere to a European digital certificate scheme to ease travel.

 Britain said last week it was removing Portugal from its “green list” of countries that do not require quarantine on return because of rising Covid-19 case numbers and the risk posed by coronavirus variants detected in Portugal.